ProhibitedTV/BitRiver-Live/docs/quickstart.md

 - **Port already in use** – Stop or reconfigure any services that currently bind to ports 5432, 6379, 8080, 8081, 9000, 9001,
   1935, or 1985.
 Alternatively edit the corresponding `*_PORT` values in `.env` (for example, `BITRIVER_LIVE_PORT=9090`) and rerun `docker compose up -d`.
+- **OME health check fails** – Confirm that `deploy/ome/Server.xml` declares the OME role with `<Type>origin</Type>` inside the root `<Server>` block.
+OME rejects the monitoring endpoint when the server type is missing.
+When running in Docker, that file is mounted to `/opt/ovenmediaengine/bin/origin_conf/Server.xml` inside the `bitriver-ome` container, which is the location OvenMediaEngine expects for an origin node.
 - **Environment tweaks** – Edit `.env` and rerun `docker compose up -d` to apply changes.
 The compose stack automatically loads the file so you never need to touch `deploy/docker-compose.yml` directly.